 Ultimately, Fear and Loathing in Aspen is interesting in that it has attempted a faithful account of Thompson’s campaign for sheriff – a story fascinating and inspiring enough to make wonderful film fodder – yet it failed.
 It is not accurate enough to function as a recreated documentary and as a typical “inspired by a true story” Hollywood flick, it simply lacks the coherence, pacing, depth, or skill to engage the reader.
 The only vaguely interesting character is Hunter Thompson, and the director clearly never knew how to tackle this admittedly challenging man, resulting in a film that is perpetually unsure of itself.

 Hunter S. Thompson was a fascinating and complex man, and his run for sheriff in 1970 is perhaps the part of his life best suited for cinematic adaptation due to the possibilities of exploring him as an intelligent individual, moving away from the clownish depictions found elsewhere.
+(For example, his alleged daily routine of drink and drugs.)
 Although there is one debate scene in which Thompson’s character, with some degree of articulacy, explains his belief in Jeffersonian democracy, this is alas just another film that panders to the image Thompson himself tried to shirk – the reckless buffoon that is more at home on fraternity posters than library shelves.
 It is a missed opportunity to take the man seriously.
 Given the existence of the recent Freak Power documentary, I can see no reason whatsoever to recommend watching Fear and Loathing in Aspen.